 The more choices people have, the more overwhelmed they feel.
 The upside is that if you present prospects with a limited number of options, they’ll be more receptive towards you.

-Simplify life for your overwhelmed prospects by writing emails that make it quick and easy for them to respond to you.
+Simplify life for your overwhelmed prospects by writing sales emails that make it quick and easy for them to respond to you.

-While numbers are great, they can’t always tell you how or why certain aspects of an email did or didn’t resonate with readers.
+While numbers are great, they can’t always tell you how or why certain aspects of a sales email did or didn’t resonate with readers.
 That’s why you need to pick up the phone.
 What you’ll gain in qualitative insights will more than make up for the lack of quantitative data.
 Here’s how to segment your email list and the exact questions you should ask recipients when A/B testing your emails.

-Win deals with the email follow-up
+Win more deals with the right sales email follow-ups

 - “How often should you follow up?”’